-- 205 E. athericus is not the only salt-marsh species characterised by a high degree of genetic diversity.
-In previous studies, genotypes of several salt-marsh grasses has been described and tested for intraspecific differences in plant response to changing environmental conditions, including Puccinellia maritima, Phragmites australis and Spartina alterniflora (Gray, 1985; Mozdzer and Megonigal, 2012; Proffitt et al., 2003; Seliskar et al., 2002).
-They showed high genotypic variations affecting colonisation success, species composition and even ecosystem function. - Compared to the root biomass of both genotypes, which responded similarly and decreased with increasing flooding frequency, rhizome length differed significantly between the genotypes (Table 1).
-The formation of longer rhizomes by the low-marsh genotype, especially under high flooding frequency, could serve as an escape strategy to expand into more favourable habitats (Hartnett and Bazzaz, 1983; Lovett-Doust, 1981).
-In previous studies, it was reported that E. athericus usually expands via a 'phalanx' growth strategy, which means that parental plants invest in many but rather short rhizomes to utilise resources in a favourable habitat (Bockelmann and Neuhaus, 1999).
+Compared to the root biomass of both genotypes, which responded quite similar and decreased with flooding frequency, rhizome length differed significantly between the genotypes (Table 1).
+The formation of longer rhizomes by the low-marsh genotype, especially under high flooding frequency, could serve as an escape strategy to expand into more favourable habitats

+- (Hartnett and Bazzaz, 1983; Lovett-Doust, 1981).
+In previous studies, it was reported that E. athericus usually expands via a 'phalanx' growth strategy, which means that parental plants invest in many but rather short rhizomes to utilize resources in a favourable habitat (Bockelmann and Neuhaus, 1999).
 Field observations of the same authors and results of our study, however, indicate that E. athericus is able to alter its strategy to the 'guerrilla' form, by producing longer rhizomes.
 The 'guerrilla' strategy is usually found in plants characteristic for early successional stages as it enables plants to spread quickly and exploit new favourable areas (Lovett-Doust, 1981).
-However, overall rhizome length of our study should be interpreted with caution because of potential edge effects caused by the experimental mesocosms. - The change of expansion strategy together with a better adaptation to higher flooding frequencies may lead to a displacement of the high-marsh genotype under accelerated SLR.
-However, until now, the Wadden Sea salt marshes are able to cope with current rates of sea level rise due to high accretion rates (Esselink et al., 2017; Nolte et al., 2013a).
-If rates of SLR remain stable, the low-marsh genotype of the tall grass E. athericus has the potential to expand further into the low marsh and outcompete other species via light competition, potentially reducing local species diversity.
+However, overall rhizome length of our study should be interpreted with caution - 190 new favourable areas (Lovett-Doust, 1981).
+However, overall rhizome length of our study should be interpreted with caution because of potential edge effects caused by the experimental mesocosms.